 Additionally, most QA processes will begin with some degree of manual testing because it’s an ideal way to perform one-off testing and exploratory test cases as well as usability and ad-hoc testing.

 The limitations of manual testing are that it’s not the best method for test cases that have frequent repetition.
-For code that’s updated by the day or hour, manual testing would take an exponential amount of time and human resources, and therefore, would not be an efficient way to approach agile CI.
+For code that’s updated by the day or hour, manual testing would take an exponential amount of time and human resources, and therefore, would not be an efficient way to approach Agile development.

 Furthermore, because manual testing is performed by a human, there’s more room for human error as opposed to the accuracy of automated testing.
 It can also be a boring, time consuming and tedious task for developers to continually perform manual tests every time they update a code, rather than spending their time actually improving the code itself.

-Automated testing uses the assistance of tools, scripts and software to perform test cases by repeating pre-defined actions.
+Automated testing uses the assistance of tools, scripts, and software to perform test cases by repeating pre-defined actions.
+You can perform test automation by writing scripts with Selenium or through a codeless tool automation tool.
 All automated testing, however, requires some manual testing at first to create initial testing scripts.

 The biggest draw of automated testing is that it’s noticeably faster and more accurate than manual testing.
 This is because automation allows multiple tests to be run in parallel, since the test cases can be distributed across different machines.

-Additionally, Automated testing is preferred for large projects that require regression, load and performance testing and repeated execution.
-Specifically, developers that use an agile CI methodology depend on automated testing to be able to retest scripts as they continually change code because manually testing every time a small fix was made would be exceptionally time consuming.
+Additionally, automated testing is preferred for large projects that require regression, load, and performance testing or any repeated execution.
+Specifically, developers that use an Agile methodology depend on automated testing to be able to retest scripts as they continually change code because manually testing every time a small fix was made would be exceptionally time-consuming.

 The downfall of automated testing is that, unlike manual testing, there is little human observation involved.
 While automated testing is more efficient in many ways, developers will sometimes find that they need to execute manual testing in order to add a human element and meet specific consumer needs.

 Tools such as CrossBrowserTesting offer solutions and features that complement manual and automated testing alike.
-These value-add tools including live testing, automated screenshots, visual comparisons, selenium testing and local testing all contribute to a well-rounded project execution.
+These value-add features including live testing, automated testing benefits for websites Selenium, record & replay, and visual testing all contribute to a well-rounded project execution.

 However, the success of your testing process will first depend on your ability to measure which testing method is best for your project.
 By evaluating the pros and cons of manual testing and automated testing as well as their best uses and what you would like to accomplish through testing, you can launch a solid strategy that will continue to improve your web application and users’ experiences.